karahyx/BrainRBPedia/README.md

 * I recommend using get_human_neuron_markers.R and get_mouse_neuron_markers.R to re-generate the neuron markers as I wasn’t able to use the most optimal parameters due to my machine’s computational limit (we can discuss more about this when we meet).

 :dna: **nested_cv.R**
+* This script uses nested cross-validation to construct the logistic regression model that predicts ASD and ID susceptibility for RBPs.

+:dna: **nested_cv_nonRBPs.R**
-* This script uses nested cross-validation to construct the logistic regression model that predicts ASD and ID susceptibility.
+* This script uses nested cross-validation to construct the logistic regression model that predicts ASD and ID susceptibility for protein-coding non-RBPs obtained from GENCODE release 44.
+See manuscript for details.

 :dna: **get_human_neuron_markers.R**
 * This script uses the Seurat R package to generate each RBP’s log2 fold-change of gene expression in human neurons relative to non-neurons.